Exponential Lindbladian fast forwarding and exponential amplification of certain Gibbs state properties: Main results

-The fast forwarding for the Lindbladian Eq.~\ref{dlme} with block-diagonal Pauli jump operators Eq.~\ref{speciallme}, as shown in Theorem~\ref{mainthe2}, is non-trivial compared to the Hamiltonian simulation cases.
+We remark that the exponential improvement is in circuit depth, not in query complexity, and that it comes with ``large ancilla usage" and parallel oracle access.
+However, the fast forwarding for the Lindbladian Eq.~\ref{dlme} with block-diagonal Pauli jump operators Eq.~\ref{speciallme}, as shown in Theorem~\ref{mainthe2}, is non-trivial compared to the Hamiltonian simulation cases.
 Note that the underlying reason for exponential fast forwarding of Hamiltonians~\cite{atia2017fast,gu2021fast}---such as commuting local Hamiltonians and quadratic fermionic Hamiltonians---is that they are efficiently diagonalizable.
 In contrast, as evidenced by Theorem~\ref{mainthe3} below, the Lindbladian dynamics considered here cannot be efficiently diagonalized for $R \geq 2$ when viewed in the vectorization picture (see Appendix~\ref{provethe2}), and the Clifford hierarchy increases as $R$ grows~\cite{cui2017diagonal}.
 As we will show later, the main reason for fast forwarding in this case is the ability to compute the product of $K$ Pauli operators in $\log(K)$ circuit depth.
+Regarding the physical meaning of block diagonal Pauli noise, when $R=1$, Theorem~\ref{mainthe2} directly applies to the natural Pauli noise.
+For larger $R$, we can understand them as selected dephasing noise: $F_i$ introduces the dephasing $P_{j,i}$ on the subspace labeled by $|j\rangle$ basis of the first register.

 These different origins for exponential fast forwarding lead to different complexity results.
 In Theorem~\ref{mainthe2}, exponential fast forwarding appears in circuit depth, while the query complexity remains unchanged compared to Theorem~\ref{mainthe1}.
 As will become clear later, this exponential separation between query complexity and circuit depth arises from the parallel access to $V_F$, meaning increasing the number of ancilla qubits (Eq.~\ref{aaaddd}).
 We can also understand Theorem~\ref{mainthe2} as a conservation of space-time complexity.
 Our algorithm suggests that for the special Lindbladians we considered here, one can transfer the time complexity (circuit depth) to the space complexity (increasing ancilla qubits) without compromise, i.e., without increasing the overall space-time (query) complexity.
 This conservation of space-time complexity is surprising since in most of the situations we met in quantum computing, reducing circuit depth by increasing qubit numbers always implies an increase in the overall space-time complexity.
 One example is exactly the Hamiltonian simulation.
 The no parallel fast-forwarding theorem in Ref~\cite{zhang2024parallel} suggests that to reduce the circuit depth for general Hamiltonian simulation, an exponentially larger number of ancilla qubits is needed.
 Another example is in quantum searching and quantum phase estimation~\cite{kitaev1995quantum}.
 When we use naive repeated measurements and the Hadamard test~\cite{aharonov1998quantum} (equivalent to increasing space complexity) to replace Grover's algorithm~\cite{grover1996fast} and quantum phase estimation, we will sacrifice the quadratic quantum speedup~\cite{burchard2019lower}, and the Heisenberg limit will go down to the standard quantum limit~\cite{ni2023low}.